josedv82/chatGPT_shinyapp/README.md

 ![image](https://user-images.githubusercontent.com/40781886/220246697-3ef8146c-6e46-415b-ad26-01e5db84298e.png)

-The table is able to display html content.A set of buttons are included to let users export, copy and print the table.
+The table is able to display html content.
+A set of buttons are included to let users export, copy and print the table.

 ---